 - Associated species.

 For more uncommon or unusual species the recorder may need additional evidence to support your observation.
-For example the Bird Recorder has a list of Hertfordshire rare birds and records of these species need to be supported by a description of the bird and the circumstance in which it was seen.
+For example the Bird Recorder maintains a list of Hertfordshire rare birds.
+Records of these species need to be supported by a description of the bird and the circumstance in which it was seen.

 There may be other categories of information for highly specialised recording, which the Recorder will provide details of.
 If in doubt, always ask.

-The Society collates all records in electronic databases and the information made available for specific studies, analysis and to support conservation work.
-Where appropriate, records are shared with the Hertfordshire Environmental Records Centre at the Herts and Middlesex Wildlife Trust.
-Please send records of any groups or species for which there is no County Recorder to: Hertfordshire Environmental Records Centre, c/o HMWT, Grebe House, St Michael's Street, St Albans AL3 4SN
+Records of any groups or species for which there is currently no County Recorder can be submitted using iRecord or sent directly to: Hertfordshire Environmental Records Centre, c/o HMWT, Grebe House, St Michael's Street, St Albans AL3 4SN

 or send by email.